gavkmr2001/Telegram-BOT-RAG/readme.md

 4. Prepare the Knowledge Base
 Place your knowledge base documents (e.g., .md, .txt, or .pdf files) inside the /data directory.
 5. Run the Ingestion Process (One Time Only)
 Run the ingestion script to process your documents and create the vector store.
-This must be done once before you can run the bot. code
+This must be done once before you can run the bot.
+(Note: The script will automatically create the vector_store directory if it doesn't exist). code
 Bash
 python ingest.py